sky-legal/sky-legal/README.md

 # ⚖️ SKY LEGAL STANDARD (SLS)

 **SKY LEGAL STANDARD (SLS)** is a taxonomy/ontology initiative designed to standardize the organization and tagging of legal data.
-The file `SL-V1.owl` provides the primary ontology in OWL/XML format, offering unique IRIs for consistent and interoperable legal data representation.
+The file `DemoOntologieDroitFrancais.OWL` provides the primary ontology in OWL/XML format, offering unique IRIs for consistent and interoperable legal data representation.
 Below is an adaptation showcasing its application to the **"Types de droit"** ontology in French law.

 ---